Dia-git/Brainstation-DA/README.md

  - _Do people with higher physical activity levels experience better sleep quality?_
  - _Is there a relationship between daily steps and sleep duration?_

-3. Stress Effects 🤯
+3. Occupation & Stress Effects 🤯
  - _Do people with higher stress levels sleep more or less?_
- - _Is there a correlation between stress levels and sleep quality?_
+ - _Is there a correlation between occupation, stress levels and sleep quality?_

 4. Health Indicators 🩺
  - _How do blood pressure levels correlate with sleep patterns?_